Adjustable versus fixed loans

 A fixed-rate loan features the same payment for the entire duration of the mortgage.
 The property tax and homeowners insurance which are almost always part of the payment will go up over time, but for the most part, payments on fixed rate loans vary little.

-Your first few years of payments on a fixed-rate loan go mostly to pay interest.
-The amount applied to your principal amount increases up slowly every month.
+Your first few years of payments on a fixed-rate loan are applied primarily to pay interest.
+The amount applied to your principal amount increases up gradually each month.

-Borrowers can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose fixed-rate loans because interest rates are low and they want to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a good rate.
-Call Omni Mortgage Company, Inc. at 603-893-6616 to learn more.
+You might choose a fixed-rate loan to lock in a low interest rate.
+People choose these types of loans because interest rates are low and they want to lock in at this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call Omni Mortgage Company, Inc.

-ARMs most often feature the lowest, most attractive rates toward the beginning.
-They usually provide the lower rate for an initial period that varies greatly.
-You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
+ARMs usually start at a very low rate that usually increases over time.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-Loans like this are often best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans benefit borrowers who will move before the initial lock expires.
+These types of loans are fixed for a certain number of years (3 or 5), then they adjust.
+Loans like this are usually best for people who anticipate moving within three or five years.
+These types of ARMs are best for borrowers who will sell their house or refinance before the loan adjusts.

 Most people who choose ARMs do so when they want to take advantage of lower introductory rates and do not plan to remain in the home longer than this initial low-rate period.
 ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates if they cannot sell or refinance at the lower property value.